 Discretionary Bonus - The employee does not accrue holiday pay on the payment and the rates remain unaffected.
 A Christmas bonus is an example of this.
 For full details on which payments qualify as a discretionary payment, see the "What 'discretionary payments' means" section at the bottom of this article from MBIE.

 To ensure that the holiday pay and tax calculations on bonuses are correct, it's important to use Pay Items that are set up to correctly reflect the terms of the bonus.

 The following chart can help you decide which pay item needs to be used and whether any special settings will be required for the pay item you use:

 The first step is to ensure your Pay Items are set up correctly in Manage > Pay Items under the Earnings tab.
 To help with this, there are three Bonus Pay Items set up by default in PayHero.
-You can rename or edit these bonuses to suit your requirements, or create new regular or discretionary Bonus Pay Items as needed.
+You can also create new regular or discretionary Bonus Pay Items as needed.

 If you require additional One Off Bonus pay items please contact PayHero at email@example.com